microsoft/playwright/docs/src/selectors.md

 Layout selectors use [bounding client rect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to compute distance and relative position of the elements.
-* `:right-of(inner > selector)` - Matches elements that are to the right of any element matching the inner selector.
+* `:right-of(inner > selector)` - Matches elements that are to the right of any element matching the inner selector, at any vertical position.
-* `:left-of(inner > selector)` - Matches elements that are to the left of any element matching the inner selector.
+* `:left-of(inner > selector)` - Matches elements that are to the left of any element matching the inner selector, at any vertical position.
-* `:above(inner > selector)` - Matches elements that are above any of the elements matching the inner selector.
+* `:above(inner > selector)` - Matches elements that are above any of the elements matching the inner selector, at any horizontal position.
-* `:below(inner > selector)` - Matches elements that are below any of the elements matching the inner selector.
+* `:below(inner > selector)` - Matches elements that are below any of the elements matching the inner selector, at any horizontal position.
 * `:near(inner > selector)` - Matches elements that are near (within 50 CSS pixels) any of the elements matching the inner selector.

+Note that resulting matches are sorted by their distance to the anchor element, so you can use [`method: Locator.first`] to pick the closest one.

 ```js
 // Fill an input to the right of "Username".